-An increase of general and indirect mining administrative expense of \$4,058,098 to \$5,304,274 (2015 - \$1,246,176).
-This includes all site costs including management, administration, security, community relations, technical services and human resources.
-This increase reflects the increased activity at the mine site.
+A decrease of general and indirect mining administrative expense of \$1,046,371 to \$4,257,903 (year ended August 31, 2016 - \$5,304,274).
+This includes all site costs including management, administration, security, community relations, technical services and human resources up to November 30, 2016.
+Effective December 1, 2016 the Company began capitalizing Mine Development costs to Property, plant and equipment as the capitalization criteria per the Company's accounting policies had been met.

-Investor relations of \$1,138,158 (2015 - \$Nil).
-This is primarily related to the Company going public in May 2016 and includes investor relations, shareholder communication, and business development.
+Investor relations of \$443,998 (year ended August 31, 2016 - \$1,138,158).
+The prior year primarily related to the Company going public in May 2016 and included investor relations, shareholder communication, and business development.

-Gain on settlement of debt of \$406,880 (2015 - \$Nil).
-This is the gain on negotiated settlements of accounts payable and accrued liabilities.
+Gain on settlement of debt of \$Nil (year ended August 31, 2016 - \$406,880).
+The prior year gain was negotiated settlements of accounts payable and accrued liabilities.

-Listing expense of \$1,608,070 (2015 - \$Nil).
+Listing expense of \$Nil (year ended August 31, 2016 - \$1,608,070).
 This relates to the reverse takeover of Otterburn Resources Corp.
-Details of how the listing expense was calculated can be seen in Note 4 of the annual audited consolidated financial statements.
+Details of how the listing expense was calculated can be seen in Note 4 of the audited consolidated financial statements.

-Fair value loss on gold purchase agreement of 4,450,575 (2015 - Nil).
+Fair value gain on gold purchase agreement of \$2,564,810 (year ended August 31, 2016 - loss of \$4,450,575).
 This relates in the fair value adjustment to the CRH gold prepayment due to the changes in assumptions in the estimate of the fair value of the CRH gold prepayment from the inception of the loan to the end of the year.
-See Note 13 to the annual audited consolidated financial statements for details.
+See Note 12 to the audited consolidated financial statements for details.